kitzeller/medieval-clicker-game/README.md

-# A Medival Clicker Game
+# A Medieval Clicker Game